Haybolo7/Loan-Defaulter-Prediction-Project/README.md

 ![Accuracy](https://img.shields.io/badge/Accuracy-92.18%25-brightgreen.svg?style=for-the-badge)

 ## 📌 Project Overview
 Leveraging financial historical patterns, this project implements a highly optimized end-to-end Machine Learning pipeline to identify high-risk borrowers and predict loan defaulters.
-By analyzing a customer's credit attributes, debt-to-income metrics, and employment stability, this framework provides banking institutions with an automated, data-driven system to gauge default risk accurately before issuing capital.
+By analyzing a customer's credit attributes and achieving an accuracy of 92.18%, debt-to-income metrics, and employment stability, this framework provides banking institutions with an automated, data-driven system to gauge default risk accurately before issuing capital.

 ---